More efficient planning rules and policy

 - identifying and remove repetition, inconsistencies and redundancies

 - ensuring terminology is consistent and easy to understand

 The first stage of work incorporated Plan Melbourne 2017 - 2050 into the SPPF.
 By late 2017, the integrated planning policy framework will allow local planning schemes to be able to be tailored to local needs.

 This work will allow local and state policy to be used together more easily, and provide greater certainty for all users of the system.

 VicSmart is a 10-day fast-track planning assessment process for straightforward, low impact development proposals.
 It was introduced in 2014.

-This means more permit applications by home renovators, small businesses and people in rural areas will be eligible for the streamlined assessment.
+This means more permit applications by home renovators, small businesses and people in rural areas eligible for the fast-tracked assessment.

 The changes are expected to double the number of VicSmart permit applications per year from 4000 to 8000.